joel-st/postr-for-nostr/readme.txt

 Logged in users will find a `Post to Nostr` button in the admin column actions (where the `Quick Edit` action is located).

-If you want to provide Wordpress Postr For Nostr to your visitors, simply place a button somewhere in your template.
+If you want to provide Postr For Nostr to your visitors, simply place a button somewhere in your template.
 Make sure to add the `postr-for-nostr` class, `data-post-id` and `data-post-type` attribute as shown below.
 ```
 <button type="button" class="postr-for-nostr" data-post-id="[ID]" data-post-type="[POST_TYPE]">Share</button>
 ```